oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A program satisfies the "CSAF producer" conformance profile if the program:

-* produces output in the CSAF format, according to the syntax and semantics defined in section 3.
-The output MUST satisfies at least one profile defined in section 4 and MUST NOT not fail any mandatory test defined in section 5.1.
+* produces output in the CSAF format, according to the conformance profile "CSAF document" .
 * satisfies those normative requirements in section 3 and 7 that are designated as applying to CSAF producers.

 ### 8.1.3 Conformance Clause 3: CSAF direct producer